 There are four risk profiles.
 At the start, each profile has a ratio of basic component to investment component:

-If you are buying a variable personal pension benefit, we take into account the expected results of the investments when calculating the benefit from your investment component.
-We expect your investments to have a positive result.
+Are you buying a variable Personal Pension Benefit?
+If so, we take into account the expected results of the investments when calculating the benefit from your investment component.
 That's why we let your pension benefit start higher than in the case of a fixed benefit.
-We do this by calculating a fixed decrease of 1.8% per year at the start for the benefit from the investment component.
-The aim is for your pension benefit to increase in subsequent years due to the results of the investments.
-Based on past investment results, we expect your investments to have an average result that is 3% higher than the market interest rate at the time of the decrease.
+We do this by applying a fixed decrease, as we expect your investments to have a positive result.
+That's why the variable pension benefit starts higher than in the case of a fixed benefit.

 You can read more about how the amount of your pension benefit is determined under the tab ‘Amount’.

-We invest for you in the NN First Class Return Fund II-I-EUR.
-This is a mixed fund with diversified investments.
+• Opting for Actively Managed?
+Then we invest for you in the First Class Return Fund II (NL).
+For this, asset manager Goldman Sachs chooses investments with which it expects to outperform a particular index.
+This is called 'active investing', and its costs run a bit higher.
+The First Class Return Fund II (NL) is a mixed fund with diversified investments.
 That means it contains different types of investments, such as shares, bonds and real estate.
 This makes the results less dependent on how a particular asset class performs.
+The First Class Return Fund II (NL) also consists of socially responsible investments.
+However, Goldman Sachs selects investments for this fund even more strictly.
+This is possible because this is an actively managed fund.

-For more information on the NN First Class Return Fund II-I-EUR, please visit NN Investment Partners (NNIP) (Dutch).
-There you will find, for example, information about the investment policy, the type of investments in the fund, the price and the results of investments in recent months and years.
+You can find more information on the First Class Return Fund II (NL) (ISIN code: ISIN NL0013019243) and the Index Mix Fund (NL) (ISIN code: NL0013089022) on nn.nl/fondsen-ppu (Dutch).
+Here you can, for example, read more information about the investment policy, the type of investments in the fund, the price and the results of investments in recent months and years.
 You can also download the Key Investor Information (EBI) here.

 If a variable pension benefit suits you and you select this option, you will have two choices to further tailor the benefit to your needs.